videomi/shotcut_web/roadmap.md

 In Progress
 -----------

+2. Markers panel
+3. Seek previous/next marker
+4. keyframes for FFmpeg-based filters such as Hue/Lightness/Saturation
+5. export markers as YouTube chapters
-1.  undo/redo support for filters
+6. undo/redo support for filters

 More
 ----